zindlerb/emscripten-pthreadfs/pthreadfs/README.md

 PThreadFS works by replacing Emscripten's file system API with a new API that proxies all file system operations to a dedicated pthread.
 This dedicated thread maintains a virtual file system that can use different APIs as backend (very similar to the way Emscripten's VFS is designed).
 In particular, PThreadFS comes with built-in support for asynchronous backends such as [OPFS Access Handles](https://docs.google.com/document/d/121OZpRk7bKSF7qU3kQLqAEUVSNxqREnE98malHYwWec/edit#heading=h.gj2fudnvy982).
 Although the underlying storage API is asynchronous, PThreadFS makes it appear synchronous to the C++ application.

+If OPFS Access Handles are not available, PThreadFS will attempt to use the [Storage Foundation API](https://github.com/WICG/storage-foundation-api-explainer).
+As a last fallback, Emscripten's MEMFS in-memory file system is used.

 The code is still prototype quality and **should not be used in a production environment** for the time being.

 ## Enable and detect OPFS in Chrome